We use CarbonCycle Composters at RBCG

-Tip in your kitchen or garden cuttings, which should be cut into hand size pieces
+Lift a couple of slats from the first box and tip in your kitchen or garden cuttings.
+Ideally they should be cut up into hand size pieces.

-Cover the pile with brown waste, at least the same quantity as the green waste you added
+Cover the pile with brown waste from the big bins, at least the same quantity as the green waste you added

 PLEASE NOTE, we don’t have a rubbish bin at the garden, any rubbish must be taken home with you.